-- Specified at center wavelength.
-See Performance Graph for wavelength dependence. - Defined as containing 100% of the beam energy. - The maximum power specification represents the maximum power for the combined forward and reverse directions.
-Therefore, the sum of the powers in the forward and reverse directions cannot exceed the maximum power specification. - Please see below for further details. - One SM05RC with an 8-32 tap is included with this isolator.
-For an SM05RC/M with an M4 tap, please contact Tech Support prior to ordering.
+- a.
+Specified at center wavelength.
+See Performance Graph for wavelength dependence. - b.
+Defined as containing 100% of the beam energy. - c.
+The maximum power specification represents the maximum power for the combined forward and reverse directions for a Gaussian beam.
+Therefore, the sum of the powers in the forward and reverse directions cannot exceed the maximum power specification. - d.
+Please see below for further details.

-Part Number Description Price Availability IO-4-4500-WG Customer Inspired!Free-Space Isolator, 4.5 μm, 3.6 mm Max Beam, 1 W Max \$3,950.00 Today
+Part Number Description Price Availability I4500W4 NEW!
+Customer Inspired!
+Free-Space Isolator, 4.5 μm, 3.6 mm Max Beam, 1 W Max \$3,750.00 Today